Button-Down Shirt Story 1: B.D. Born in the USA

 I had the fortune of working under Mr. Kensuke Ishizu, who, after researching these eight universities (The Ivy League), helped spread the IVY LOOK across Japan.
 That was 50 years ago, but it is said that now in America, the birthplace of this IVY STYLE, there is no real following of this trend any more, and the IVY LOOK has only been handed down in Japan.
 However, American people who grew up in wealthy homes can recall their childhood surrounded by this style of fashion.
 Many still feel affection and nostalgia for the clothing of gentlemen and ladies of that time.

 In the year 2008, we reached the decision to open a store in New York and started our research.
-In the meantime, Brooks Brothers, a brand in the hearts of many, had shifted towards a more Italian taste and the good old B.D. shirts were now using wrinkle-resistant fabrics.
+In the meantime,a famous American brand in the hearts of many, had shifted towards a more Italian taste and the good old B.D. shirts were now using wrinkle-resistant fabrics.
 There was none of that old nostalgic look of the collar roll, and the complaints that once came from the New Yorkers gradually piped down to become words of disappointed acceptance.

 Fortunately, I also knew a thing or two about the B.D. shirts of the good old days.
 Why not use this knowledge as a weapon and revive the button-down shirts that New Yorker’s would crave?
 If we could do that and show appreciation for this long-lost style, I was sure that the American market would accept this new Japanese brand.
 That was why we were secretly confident.